vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

 - View the License file with HTTP port

-  When the Nebula Graph cluster is running normally, you can view the license file with the HTTP port (default port is 19559) of the meta service.
+  When the NebulaGraph cluster is running normally, you can view the license file with the HTTP port (default port is 19559) of the meta service.
 For example: `curl -G "http://192.168.10.101:19559/license"`.